Documentation Index

 Use an API key

-Pass the key in the x-api-key header:
+Pass the key in thex-api-key header:

 Manage existing keys

-- Disable a key temporarily without deleting it.
+From the API access page you can:- Disable a key temporarily without deleting it.

 - Re-enable a disabled key.